The Biblical "Christian" | Not a Title But a Way of Life

-Summary: What defines a “Christian”?
+- Summary: What defines a true “Christian”?
 Going to church?
 Doing good works?
 No, because there are millions of people doing these things who are not biblical Christians.
 How about believing in God?
 No. The bible says even demons believe in God (James 2:19), and they are certainly not Christian!
 Let’s look today at some characteristics of a Christian according to the Scriptures.
 The first one listed below ("saved, born again") is the all-important, absolute necessity.
-But there are many more facets to true, biblical Christianity, and we who follow Jesus Christ should desire to press into all of them.
+But there are many more facets to true, biblical Christianity, and the follower of Jesus Christ should desire to press into all of them.

 John 3:3, 7 Jesus replied … “No one can see the kingdom of God unless they are born again” … You must be born again.”